pangenome/odgi/docs/rst/commands/odgi_depth.rst

 | Report the depth only for the paths listed in *FILE*.

 | **-g, --graph-pos**\ =\ *[[node_id][,offset[,(+|-)]\ *\ **]**\ *]*
-| Compute the depth at the given node, e.g. 7 or 3,4 or 42,10,+ or
+| Compute the depth at the given node e.g. 7 or 3,4 or 42,10,+ or
   302,0,-.

 | **-G, --graph-pos-file**\ =\ *FILE*